trackmania-rl/tmrl/readme/Install.md

 # Prerequisites
 * Windows / Linux
 * Python >= 3.7
-* A recent NVIDIA GPU (required only on the training computer if you plan to train your own AI)
+* A recent NVIDIA GPU (required only on the training computer if you plan to train your own models)

 #### If using Anaconda on Windows: